 Crystal City Gauntlet: At mile 22, participants must enter Crystal City before 1:49 p.m. to continue the MCM.
 Just like the DC Gauntlet, those participants unable to make it to this final timing check point will be diverted from the certified course and may continue running but will not complete the entire 26.2 miles nor be considered an official finisher.

-Runners, who are unable to maintain the maximum pace and don’t reach the Gauntlets or Beat the Bridge by the time requirements, must board shuttle buses to be safely driven to the finish area as roadways are reopened for vehicular traffic.
+Runners, who are unable to maintain the minimum pace and don’t reach the Gauntlets or Beat the Bridge by the time requirements, must board the straggler shuttle buses to be safely driven to the finish area as roadways are reopened for vehicular traffic.
 It is requested that when asked by a Marine or a law enforcement officer to board the bus, runners not hesitate or protest.
 This process is for the safety of all runners and Marines along the course.
 Machinery and large vehicles will be following close behind these shuttles to clean and reopen the roadways to vehicles.

 ChronoTrack Timing Systems, Inc. records the results of runners along the course.
 The system utilizes a light-weight disposable UHF RFID tag that stays mounted on the runner's bib, embedded in the reverse side.
 No action is required of a runner beyond wearing the assigned bib.
-The "B-tag" records a runner’s official time, beginning when a participant crosses the start line and concluding as he or she passes the finish, as well as split times every 5K along the course.
+The "B-tag" records a runner’s official time, beginning when a participant crosses the start line and concluding as he or she passes the finish, as well as split times at various locations along the course.
 Runners receive their B-tag on their race bib.

 Gun time will be utilized in determining awards for the top three male and female finishers.
 All other awards are calculated by chip time.